Anh-Khoa-PC/spotflow-documentation/api/API Endpoints/Collections/verify-collection.md

 ---
-title: Verify Payment
+title: Verify Payment Collection
 ---

-# Verify Payment
+# Verify Payment Collection

 Confirm the status of a payment